why-not-try-calmer/openSUSE-docs-revamped-temp/README.md

 * wikis make it difficult to sort the outdated / unofficial stuff from the up-to-date / official stuff
 * the official docs is slightly outdated, provides too little recommendations or best-practice advices on top of technical facts, is tedious to navigate at times and does not cater for Tumbleweed users.

+We are therefore working with people from the official docs to move to a maintainer-centric model, which we believe will better serve the openSUSE community.

 ## Contributing
 1. Check out on the table of contents below.
 2. Refer to the instructions available [here](https://github.com/openSUSE/openSUSE-docs-revamped/blob/dev/CONTRIBUTING.md).

-We are working with people from the official docs to move to a maintainer-centric model, which we believe will better serve the openSUSE community.
 ## Table of contents
 It can be found [here](https://github.com/openSUSE/openSUSE-docs-revamped/blob/dev/ToC.md).